 April showers bring May flowers, and, in one West Michigan city, those flowers are tulips.
-Millions of tulips bloom in colorful rows each May during the annual Tulip Time in Holland, Michigan.
+Millions of tulips bloom in colorful rows each May during the annual Tulip Time festival in Holland, Michigan.

 During peak bloom, Dutch dancers perform and high school marching bands parade through the quaint downtown as part of the annual Tulip Time festival.
 Tulip Time 2023 runs from May 6 through May 14 in Holland, Michigan.